 Counting of votes in the bye-elections for five Lok Sabha and Assembly seats in Bihar and Uttar Pradesh began at 8 am on Wednesday.
 Bye-elections were held in Gorakhpur, Phulpur and Araria Lok Sabha seats, and Jehanabad and Bhabua Assembly seats on Sunday.

 In Gorakhpur, the Samajwadi Party was ahead of the Bharatiya Janata Party, which was earlier held by Chief Minister Adityanath.
 Samajwadi Party’s Praveen Kumar Nishad was leading by around 3,000 votes after four rounds of counting at 12.20 pm.

 However, the Samajwadi Party has claimed that members of the media were not allowed into the counting centres around 11 am as the BJP was trailing.
-The SP brought up the matter in the Lucknow Assembly, which was adjourned briefly after commotion, ANI reported.
+The SP brought up the matter in the Lucknow Assembly, which was adjourned briefly because of the commotion the party caused.

 The media is being briefed personally by Gorakhpur District Magistrate Rajiv Rautela regarding the progress of each round, ANI reported.
 Rautela said the media cannot be allowed inside the counting centres as per Election Commission instructions.

 In Phulpur, Samajwadi Party’s Nagendra Singh Patel was leading by 12,231 votes after eight rounds of counting, according to ANI.
 The Bharatiya Janata Party’s Kaushlendra Singh Patel was second.

 The BJP was leading in Araria by 1,749 votes after 10 rounds of counting.
 In Bhabua, the BJP was ahead by 2,528 votes at 11.30 am.
 The Rashtriya Janata Dal was ahead in Jehanabad by nearly 8,900 votes.